dirk/hivm/NOTES.md

 ## Variables

-Variables can either be stored in (temporary local) registers or scopes.
+Variables can either be stored in (temporary/frame-local) registers or scopes.
 Register variables do not interact with the garbage collection system in any way.
 Scopes are specialized structures and therefore interact with the GC.
 This is heavily inspired by old C-style memory management with a somewhat-clear usage divide between stacks (relatively primitive) and heaps (complex).

 ### Closures